tenex/rails-assets/README.markdown

 And finally, hook up the config.ru as you normally would ([passenger][passenger], [thin][thin], [unicorn][unicorn], whatever floats your boat).

+## Legacy RubyGems index

+RubyGems supports generating indexes for the so called legacy verions (< 1.2), and since it is very rare to use such versions nowadays, it can be disabled, thus improving indexing times for large repositories.
+If it's safe for your application, you can disable support for these legacy versions by adding the following configuration to yout config.ru file:

+    Geminabox.build_legacy = false

 ## Client Usage